About the India Beckons magazine

 About the Founding Editor and Director

-“Although we are inviting sponsorships to make this an economical venture, this magazine is a passion for me and not a business.
-I am keen that more and more travel writers with a wide perspective on different cultures join the blogging team and make this a culturally rich magazine” – Arunima Takiar
+“Although we would like to invite sponsorships to make this an economical venture, this magazine is a passion for me and not a strict business.
+Passion for travel, passion for culture, passion fro saving our heritage.
+I am keen that more and more travel writers with a wide perspective on different cultures join the blogging team and make this a culturally rich magazine” – Arunima Hoskote

 For the readers: If you have enjoyed reading the articles in the magazine and would like to contribute towards a good cause, please click on the following link and leave a small donation for a cause the founder is supporting at the moment: https://www.justgiving.com/fundraising/helpingagoodcause